+Appointment or discharge of committee members and subcommittee members

+Elected members on committees and subcommittees

-Appointment or discharge of committee members and subcommittee members 2.9.1 "A local authority may appoint or discharge any member of a committee.
-Unless directed otherwise by the local authority, a committee may appoint or discharge any member of a subcommittee appointed by the committee." [cl.
+Local authority may replace members if committee not discharged authority, a committee may appoint or discharge any member of a subcommittee appointed by the committee."

+Minimum numbers on committees and subcommittees

+[cl.
 31(1) & (2), Schedule 7, LGA]

-"The members of a committee or subcommittee may, but need not be, elected members of the local authority, and a local authority or committee may appoint to a committee or subcommittee a person who is not a member of the local authority or committee if, in the opinion of the local authority, that person has the skills, attributes or knowledge that will assist the work of the committee or subcommittee ... at least 1 member of a committee must be an elected member of the local authority; and an employee of a local authority acting in the course of his or her employment may not act as a member of any committee unless that committee is a subcommittee." [cl.
+"The members of a committee or subcommittee may, but need not be, elected members of the local authority, and a local authority or committee may appoint to a committee or subcommittee a person who is not a member of the local authority or committee if, in the opinion of the local authority, that person has the skills, attributes or knowledge that will assist the work of the committee or subcommittee... at least 1 member of a committee must be an elected member of the local authority; and an employee of a local authority acting in the course of his or her employment may not act as a member of any committee..."

+[cl.
 31(3) & (4), Schedule 7, LGA]